DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxScheduler/dxScheduler.md

 ---
 ---
 ##### shortDescription
-The **Scheduler** is a widget that represents scheduled data and allows a user to manage and edit it.
+The **Scheduler** is a UI component that represents scheduled data and allows a user to manage and edit it.

 ##### widgettree
 dataSource: []